Changes in Parking Post COVID

 With this knowledge, the parking industry has evolved to protect customers.
 The parking industry has already adopted social distancing as the spacing between cars has increased in the parks.
 While parking is increasingly requiring lesser contact, there is room for improvement.
 The education of customers is one of such issue, with a percentage of park users still alien to the latest technological methods.
 Online payment and booking could still rise above where it is currently.

 Numerous publications and media campaigns have addressed how COVID-19 will negatively impact parking, especially as we edge closer to opening up the economy in major cities.
 The impact of COVID-19 on the parking industry is better revealed through the fall in demand, about 80 – 90%, which has resulted in a massive loss of revenue.

 How can we navigate parking during and post COIVD?
 Will parking return to the way it was before the pandemic?

-Of course, no one has a total picture of things in the post-pandemic era?
-However, there are ways to prepare for what is to come, involving adaptability and adopting new methods, especially in parking.
+Of course, no one has a total picture of things in the post-pandemic era.
+However, there are ways to prepare for what is to come, involving adaptability and adopting new methods, especially parking.

 Will things remain the same or change?

 This is a two-way question that we must answer.
 Are things going to return to the way it was before the pandemic, or are we going to maintain the changes that the pandemic has brought?
 Additionally, are we going to tweak things from the way they are now?

 As I stated earlier, no one has an absolute answer to these questions, but we can see the trajectory of things.
 The pandemic has altered human behavior is evident for all to see.

 More people and jobs now encourage remote working, the concept of time doesn’t have as much effect as before, more people now work out, and streaming platforms have gained massive numbers.